Master of Science in Acupuncture with a Chinese Herbal Medicine Specialization

 Impacting others for the better has always been important to you.
 It’s not about leaving a mark, it’s about improving wellbeing.
 Explore what being a practitioner of Chinese medicine means to you.
 With us, you can learn from experts and hone your craft in something ancient and also on the cutting edge of modern-day healthcare.
 You’ve always been a healer at heart–let us show you the path to becoming one in practice.

-The purpose of the Master’s degree in traditional Chinese medicine is to train practitioners of Oriental medicine and to enable them to function as primary, independent healthcare providers, and most importantly, to become an integral part of the modern healthcare system.
-Following the vision of an “East meets West” environment, students learn and apply the best of Asian Medicine with a firm foundation in Western medicine.
+The purpose of the master’s degree in traditional Chinese medicine is to train practitioners of Chinese medicine to function as primary, independent healthcare providers, and most importantly, become integral parts of the modern healthcare system.
+Following the vision of an “East meets West” environment, students learn and apply the best of Chinese medicine with a firm foundation in Western medicine.
 The program consists of three academic phases that emphasize practicality in both theory and clinical practice.

-The Master’s degree in Oriental medicine is a four-year graduate program.
-With 180.5 units and 3337.5 credit hours of theory and clinical practice, graduates are eligible for the California state licensure exam, as well as the national certification examinations, which enables students to become licensed in the remaining states that regulate acupuncture and Oriental medicine schools.
-Students of the Master’s program are also eligible to enroll in Pacific College’s massage programs, allowing them to earn a massage license and work in the field while completing their Master’s degree.
+The master’s degree in acupuncture with a Chinese medicine specialization is a four-year graduate program.
+With 180.5 units and 3337.5 credit hours of theory and clinical practice, graduates are eligible for the California state licensure exam, as well as the national certification examinations, which enables students to become licensed in the remaining states that regulate acupuncture and Chinese medicine schools.
+Students of the master’s program are also eligible to enroll in Pacific College’s massage programs, allowing them to earn a massage license and work in the field while completing their master’s degree.

 Some of these courses and topics include: